 Computers don’t get tired, and they’re really, really fast!
 For that reason, they are well suited to solving problems that involve doing calculations multiple times.
 In some cases, a computer will be able to repeat a task thousands or even millions of times in just a few short seconds where it might take a human many hours.
 (Obviously, speed here depends on the complexity of the calculation and the speed of the computer itself).
 One way to make a computer do a repetitive task is using a loop.

 Test Driven Development (TDD) is a phrase you often hear in the dev world.
 It refers to the practice of writing automated tests that describe how your code should work before you actually write the code.
 For example, if you want to write a function that adds a couple of numbers, you would first write a test that uses the function and supplies the expected output.
-Before you write your code the test will fail, and you should be able to know that your code works correctly when the tests pass.
+The test will fail before you write your code, and you should be able to know that your code works correctly when the test passes.

 add(2, 2), but imagine having to do that for more complicated functions, like checking whether or not someone has won a game of tic tac toe: (

 game_win(["o", null,"x",null,"x",null,"x", "o", "o"])).
 If you didn’t do TDD, then you might actually have to play multiple games against yourself just to test if the function was working correctly!

 We will teach you the art of actually writing these tests later in the course.
 The following exercises have the tests already written out for you.
 All you have to do is read the specs and write the code that makes them pass!
 The very first exercise (